Maritime Spatial Plan(s)

 Status: Adopted

-The Netherlands adopted a first Maritime Spatial Plan, the North Sea Policy Document in 2009.
+The Netherlands adopted its first maritime spatial plan, the North Sea Policy Document in 2009.

 MSP Legislation